Skip to main content

 Based on the type of identifier you’re resolving, you might receive one RampID per identifier or multiple RampIDs per identifier:

-• For PII touchpoints (in PII or email resolution), you can choose to receive from 1 to10 RampIDs (if available).
+• For PII touchpoints (in PII or email resolution), you can choose to receive from 1 to 10 RampIDs (if available).

-• Typically for cookie and mobile device ID resolution, one RampID is returned, given that the devices are not normally shared.
+• Typically for cookie and mobile device ID resolution, one RampID is returned (but shared touchpoints with more than one RampID can exist).

 • For CTV identifiers it is common to receive multiple individual RampIDs per identifier.